codophilic/Learn-Java/OOPS.md

 Inside Main Method
 ```

 - A static block (also known as a static initializer block) is a block of code that is executed when the class is loaded into memory by the Java ClassLoader.
+So it only executes once because class is loaded once until new changes are made into it.
 - It is used to initialize static variables and perform any setup required for the class before any instances are created or any static methods are called

 #### Characteristics of Static Blocks